roryai/transfer_wizard/README.md

 Alternatively, all photos & videos can be sorted into dated or month folders, with all other files going into the 'Unsorted Files' directory.

-Lastly, all files can be sorted into dat or month folders.
+Lastly, all files can be sorted into date or month folders.

 The program generates directory names according to the time stamp of a file.